jehna/humanify/README.md

 rename variables and functions.
 The heavy lifting is done by Babel on AST level to ensure code stays 1-1 equivalent.

+### Version 2 is out! 🎉

+Highlights:
+* Python not required anymore!
+* A lot of tests, the codebase is actually maintanable now
+* Renewed CLI tool `humanify` installable via npm

 ### ➡️ Check out the [introduction blog post][blogpost] for in-depth explanation!

 [blogpost]: https://thejunkland.com/blog/using-llms-to-reverse-javascript-minification